FractalBlocks/Fractal/DESIGN.md

 - handler: is a part of an module that handle interfaces of root component, groups or tasks.
 Performs certain type of side effects.
 Can be a task handler or an interface handler
 - input: is a part of a component that is a dispatcher for actions and tasks
 - lifecycle: it is a set of hooks for the execution of something.
 Modules and components has init and destroy hooks
+- module: a module runs one component (AKA root component), connecting it to external world.
+A component can be composed of more components in a tree
 - Fractal arquitecture: is the whole way in that data and functionality are handled

 Development: